A Causal Framework for Observational Studies of Discrimination: Discussion

-Stepping back, there are at least two broad notions of discrimination, which approximately map to the legal concepts of disparate treatment and disparate impact.
+The \(\cdes\) is but one way to characterize and inform interventions designed to reduce discriminatory behavior.
+There are at least two broad notions of discrimination, which approximately map to the legal concepts of disparate treatment and disparate impact.
 Both involve causal interpretations, though with key differences in the definition of the estimand.
-Disparate treatment concerns the causal effect of race on outcomes, with behavior often driven by animus or explicit racial categorization.
+Disparate treatment concerns the causal effect of race on outcomes---as we formalize here by the \(\cdes\)---with behavior often driven by animus or explicit racial categorization.
 Disparate impact, on the other hand, concerns the causal effect of policies or practices on unjustified racial disparities, regardless of intent.
-Disparate treatment and disparate impact both play important roles in legal and policy discussions, but the perspective one adopts in any given situation affects the choice of statistical estimation strategy and the interpretation of results~\citep{jung2018omitted}.
+Disparate treatment and disparate impact both play important roles in legal and policy discussions, and the perspective one adopts in any given situation affects the choice of statistical estimation strategy and the interpretation of results~\citep{jung2018omitted}.

 We have throughout focused on the statistical foundations and measurement of disparate treatment.
 In our primary example, we estimate---assuming subset ignorability holds---that perceived race and gender have relatively small effects on prosecutorial charging decisions in the jurisdiction we examine.
 We further demonstrate that these estimates are moderately robust to potential omitted-variable bias.
 However, that finding, in and of itself, does not mean charging decisions are equitable in a broader sense.
 Consider, for example, the 1,637 cases in our data involving alleged possession of controlled substances by Black or non-Hispanic white individuals.
-Of these, 748 cases (46\%) were ultimately charged, and charging rates by race were nearly identical across race groups, suggesting little disparate treatment.
-However, among the 748 charged cases, 464 (62\%) involved a Black individual---far exceeding the proportion of Black residents in the county we study.
+Of these, 748 cases (\(46\%\)) were ultimately charged, and charging rates by race were nearly identical across race groups, offering little prima facie evidence of disparate treatment.
+However, among the 748 charged cases, 464 (\(62\%\)) involved a Black individual---far exceeding the proportion of Black residents in the county we study.
 Charging decisions for these cases thus impose a heavy burden on Black individuals, even if those decisions were not tainted by animus.
 To the extent that prosecution of drug crimes is misaligned with community goals, these decisions create an unjustified, and discriminatory, disparate impact.